 The Opera is far from flawless…the libretto, as stated, is a cliché-ridden disaster, and even the score has some dull stretches, particularly in the opening scenes.
 About the only music of real interest until halfway through the first act is the famous “Canon Quartet”, and while it is one of Opera’s great ensembles, the underwhelming and at times downright irritating music surrounding it gets the Opera off to a notoriously slow start, especially as the characters it is given to are almost entirely irrelevant to the main plot.

 That said, once the Opera’s villain, Don Pizarro, makes an extremely impressive entrance with his terrifying villain aria, the dramatic intensity of the work never flags again for a moment.
-Leonore’s thrilling statement-of-determination aria, the tremulous, cautiously ecstatic chorus for the prisoners who are briefly allowed to see the sunlight again, Florestan’s half-mad cry of anguish in his prison, and the fiercely joyful celebration music at the end of the Opera constitute some of the most transcendental and uplifting music ever written, and Fidelio just might be the most ennobling piece of Musical Theater ever (its only real competition for that title being Man of La Mancha).
+Leonore’s thrilling statement-of-determination aria, the tremulous, cautiously ecstatic chorus for the prisoners who are briefly allowed to see the sunlight again, Florestan’s half-mad cry of anguish in his prison, and the fiercely joyful celebration music at the end of the Opera constitute some of the most transcendent and uplifting music ever written, and Fidelio just might be the most ennobling piece of Musical Theatre ever (its only real competition for that title being Man of La Mancha).

 There was really only one other work of long-term note to come out of the Singspiel genre, Karl Maria von Weber’s Die Frieshutz.
-Weber seems like a fairly minor composer to most of us now, remembered primarily for this one Opera and one famous instrumental piece, Invitation to the Dance, but apart from perhaps Monteverdi, he was probably the most influential composer ever to fail to leave behind a large body of popular works.
+Weber seems like a fairly minor composer to most of us now, remembered primarily for this one Opera and a handful of famous instrumental pieces like Invitation to the Dance, but apart from perhaps Monteverdi, he was probably the most influential composer ever to fail to leave behind a large body of popular works.
 In fact, he is actually considered to be the very first composer of the Romantic movement…the one that would bring us Wagner, Verdi, Brahms, Mendelssohn, Schumann, Tchaikovsky, Chopin and the vast majority of major names in Classical Music today.
 This Opera, and his two lesser-known follow-ups, Euryanthe and Oberon, formed the primary model for the early works of Richard Wagner, and would continue to heavily influence his style and subject matter throughout his career.
 Weber did have a weakness for showy set arias that Wagner would pretty quickly outgrow, but as Claude Debussy once observed, he was married to his own star singer, which might partly account for that proclivity.

 Die Frieschutz also offered a return to fantasy for the Operatic genre.
-Classical-era Operas, with a few exceptions (such as The Magic Flute) had generally favored ‘realistic’ (if often improbable) fiction over true fantasy, with the mythological themes of Baroque Opera Seria going out of fashion around the time of Mozart’s early career.
+Classical-era Operas, with a few exceptions (such as The Magic Flute), had generally favored ‘realistic’ (if often improbable) fiction over true fantasy, with the mythological themes of Baroque Opera Seria going out of fashion around the time of Mozart’s early career.
 But Weber, with his spine-tingling supernatural elements, helped to re-popularize the Fantasy Musical.
 Indeed, his deal-with-the-devil plot premise and the diabolic atmosphere that accompanies it shows as clear an influence on Gounod’s Faust as it does on Wagner.

 But Singspiel as a specific format proved to have little staying power, and its few classics were simply absorbed into the Opera genre, to the point where no-one really thinks of them anymore as anything but Opera.
 I point this out to illustrate how blurry and illusory the supposed line between ‘Opera’ and ‘Musicals’ really is, and how little it is likely to matter when both are in the ‘Classical’ category in the coming centuries.

 The other truly monumental composing talent of this era was Mozart’s best friend and Beethoven’s teacher, Franz Joseph Haydn.
 His most notable achievement in the field of Music Theatre was his Oratorio The Creation, which by general consensus stands as the ‘runner-up’ to Handel’s Messiah and Bach’s The Passion of St. Matthew for the title of Greatest Oratorio of All Time.
 This piece had perhaps the most ambitious concept of any Musical Theater work ever written…the creation of the universe itself…and amazingly enough, it more or less does justice to its premise.
-There is the occasional brief passage of somewhat stilted recitative, but the major numbers feature some of the most sublime Classical music ever written.
+There is the occasional passage of somewhat stilted recitative, but the major numbers feature some of the most sublime Classical music ever written.

 Haydn’s other great contribution was pioneering yet another new form, the Chamber Opera.
 For most of his career, Haydn was retained as a private employee of a powerful nobleman of the time, Prince Esterhazy, and composed largely on commissions from his employer.
 As such, his Operas were mostly staged privately for the Prince, and thus had to be achieved with smaller-scale staging and musical forces.
 Fortunately, Haydn was quite capable of creating compelling musical dramas within these limits.
 Apart from their small scale, his Operas strongly resembled Mozart’s in style and sound, and while they were never quite on Mozart’s level…Haydn lacked Mozart’s flawless sense of musical drama, the melodies are not quite as memorable, and he certainly never got a libretto of the caliber of Don Giovanni or Figaro…they are still often stunning as pure music.
 And their intimate scale and the way they take advantage of it to create a subtler and more delicate experience than regular Opera was the original inspiration that led to the smaller, more intimate forms of modern Musical Theater such as The Fantasticks.

 Haydn even dabbled in a form that is almost completely unknown in America, but has a fairly distinguished history in Central Europe, the Marionette Opera.
 These were essentially ultra-elaborate and sophisticated puppet shows that were used to perform both existing ‘conventional’ Operas and works composed specifically for this medium.
-Unfortunately, all but one of Haydn’s compositions in that field have been permanently lost, but Philemon and Baucis, based on the Greek myth of the same name immortalized by Ovid’s Metamorphosis, still survives and makes for a fascinating listen if you can find a recording.
+Unfortunately, all but one of Haydn’s compositions in that field have been permanently lost, but Philemon and Baucis, based on the Greek myth of the same name immortalized by Ovid’s Metamorphosis, still survives in partial form and makes for a fascinating listen if you can find a recording.
 For years, the closest thing to exposure most Americans had to this art form was the “Lonely Goatherd” set piece in the film version of The Sound of Music, but there’s no question that Jim Henson’s Muppet movie musicals and their various derivants like Avenue Q owe a great deal to this all-too-neglected art form.